 Secession Podcast

-Secession Podcast is a new digital series created by the Secession.
+Secession Podcast is a digital series created by the Secession in 2022.
 In conversations with artists, curators, and theorists, the podcast series offers interesting insights into the Secession’s exhibition programme of twelve to fifteen contemporary art shows every year.
 The program also features discussions on current issues, as well as experimental sound formats and – creating an oral history archive – conversations between members of the Association of Visual Artists, who share their personal recollections and reflect on the 125-year history of this unique artist-run institution.

 Listen on: